Visually Impaired Judo

 How can I get involved in VI Judo?

 Getting involved in Visually Impaired Judo couldn’t be easier!
-Simply pop along to your local club or give the JudoScotland office a call to help you find an appropriate session.
+Simply pop along to your local club to start training, or you can contact JudoScotland to see what clubs in your area are suitable.

 JudoScotland fully endorses the Sports Inclusion Model (SIM) and aims to provide opportunities for all Judoka wishing to take part at each level of the inclusion model: